namora-fernando/inflation-risk-analysis/dashboard/dashboard_insights/03_regional_comparison.md

 # Regional Comparison Analysis

 This page focuses on comparing inflation risk conditions at the regional level and positioning the selected region relative to other global regions in the same year.
-The example shown in this view based on **Sub-Saharan Africa (2023)**, but all insights dynamically update with the region and year slicers.
+The example shown in this view is based on **Sub-Saharan Africa (2023)**, but all insights dynamically update with the region and year slicers.

 ---